COVID 'firepower': Britain imposes six-month curbs against second wave

 Opposition leader Keir Starmer urged the government not to end a furlough scheme at the end of October, accusing it of losing control of the coronavirus crisis.

-Scotland will introduce additional nationwide restrictions on household gatherings that go further than Johnson’s new rules, its First Minister Nicola Sturgeon said.
+Scotland will introduce additional nationwide restrictions on household gatherings that go further than Johnson’s new rules for England, its First Minister Nicola Sturgeon said.

 (For an interactive graphic tracking global spread, open in a separate browser: here )

-Additional reporting by Elizabeth Piper, David Milliken, Andy Bruce, Estelle Shirbon, Sarah Young; Writing by Guy Faulconbridge and Michael Holden; Editing by Stephen Addison and Andrew Cawthorne
+Additional reporting by Elizabeth Piper, David Milliken, Andy Bruce, Estelle Shirbon, Sarah Young and Alistair Smout; Writing by Guy Faulconbridge and Michael Holden; Editing by Stephen Addison, Andrew Cawthorne and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.